Chapter 2 : A Biscuit a Day Keeps the Slytherin Away

-Not a hallway's length later, Fred had started to mutter about 'bad ideas' under his breath.
-He's consider it a marked improvement; usually he only took half that time to enter a full-length speech comparing the pros and cons (mostly cons) of Bea's latest escapade involving inventions and biscuits (mostly biscuits).
+Not a hallway's length later, Fred began muttering about 'bad ideas' under his breath.
+He'd consider it a marked improvement; usually he only took half that time to enter a full-length speech comparing the pros and cons (mostly cons) of Bea's latest escapade involving inventions and biscuits (mostly biscuits).

 He was extraordinarily easy to peer pressure, something Bea never failed to take full advantage of.
-She said it was in his best interest as nothing would ever get done otherwise.
-Bea couldn't function on an empty stomach, and next season's pranks weren't going to build themselves.
-Dad had tried this feature once, but apparently, when magic was left to its own devices, it was even better at procrastinating than humans.
+She said it was in his best interest; she couldn't function on an empty stomach, and next season's pranks weren't going to make themselves.
+His dad had tried self-building pranks once.
+It turned out that when magic was left to its own devices, it was even better at procrastination than humans.

 Following Anjali was just for fun, Bea had said during their walk.
 Fun for her, of course.
 People who were smarter than Fred made him uncomfortable, and that was free entertainment.